 To learn even more about service dogs and how you can register your emotional support animal, contact us at National Service Animal Registry.

 According to the American Disabilities Act, or ADA, service animals are those that have been trained to perform certain tasks for a disabled person.
 These tasks may include physical activity or emotional support.
 Service dogs are commonly used to help those that are suffering from post-traumatic stress disorder, commonly referred to as PTSD.
 These service dogs have been specifically trained to assist someone that has experienced some form of significant trauma.
-Here are some of the ways that an ESA dog registration can help someone suffering from PTSD.

 There are a variety of incidents that could cause someone to suffer from PTSD.
 If a patient has been a victim of an assault, this could cause them to fear leaving their home.
 A service dog can serve as both a companion and as security for that person.
 The existence of a dog may make them feel protected, should they fear that someone might enter their home or approach them.
 As a victim of assault, they may also fear leaving their home by themselves.
 A service dog can serve as a companion so that they will never be alone, potentially causing them less stress or fear that something might happen.